Plant Selection

 What to Skip

 Older cultivars selected before disease resistance became a breeding priority tend to carry poor ratings.
-If a nursery offers Brandywine, Profusion, Red Jade, Indian Magic, Radiant, Red Splendor, Royalty, or Silver Moon, check the ratings before buying.
+If a nursery offers Brandywine, Profusion, Red Jade, Radiant, Red Splendor, Royalty, or Silver Moon, check the ratings before buying.
 Morton rates all of them Poor for at least one major disease, and several carry Poor across multiple categories.

 One paradox worth noting: Snowdrift.
 JFS rates it Good for scab and Fair for fire blight, but older multi-institution evaluations (Penn State, Morton Arboretum, Ohio State) from the 1980s rated scab susceptibility as moderate to severe, and MSU notes it as “reported to be fire blight susceptible.”
 It remains widely planted as a pollinizer because it blooms mid-to-late season and covers the pollination gap for later-blooming fruiting apples.
 If you need Snowdrift specifically for pollination duty and can accept some cosmetic decline in wet years, it works.
 For ornamental purposes, Sargent or Donald Wyman bloom in a similar window with stronger overall disease profiles.